-All academic visitors to the University whose visit lasts for more than 2 weeks must receive a formal invitation from Human Resources prior to their visit.
-Please ensure that you read the guidance notes before completing the Request for Invite Letter form as some academic visitors from outside the UK/EEA may require sponsorship before their visit can commence.
+All academic visitors to the University whose visit lasts for more than 2 weeks must receive a formal invitation from Human Resources prior to commencing their visit.
+If the visit is for 2 weeks or less, there is no requirement for Human Resources to be notified, unless the visitor requires an official invitation letter to support their visa application.
+Please ensure that you read these guidance notes before completing the Request for Invitation form as some overseas Academic Visitors may require sponsorship before their visit can commence.

-Academic visitors tend to be members of academic staff from other universities who come to the University to collaborate in research and other academic activities.
-It is essential that any invitation is issued by Human Resources and not by the School/Department.
+Academic Visitors tend to be members of academic staff from other universities who come to the University to collaborate in research and other academic activities.
+For visits lasting more than 2 weeks, it is essential that any invitation is issued by Human Resources and not by the School/Department.
 This is to ensure that the University complies with immigration regulations.

 Please note that Academic Visitors will not be granted access to University computer or library facilities, nor will they be issued with a barrier pass unless they have been formally invited to the University by Human Resources.

-Although the University is not permitted to pay its Academic Visitors, it may make a contribution to living expenses.
+Although the University is not permitted to pay its Academic Visitors, a contribution to living expenses can be paid.
 This may take the form of paying for accommodation, reimbursing expenditure against receipts or a modest monthly payment (which should not exceed roughly half the average salary that would otherwise be paid to someone with the visitor’s qualifications and experience).
 There are alternatives, depending on the type of payment due:

-A. If the Academic Visitor is to receive regular payments towards their subsistence during their visit which should be subject to Income Tax and National Insurance deductions, the payments will be administered by the Payroll Team who will make the necessary arrangements to operate PAYE correctly.
+1. If the Academic Visitor is to receive regular payments towards their subsistence during their visit, which should be subject to Income Tax and National Insurance deductions, the payments will be administered by the Payroll Team who will make the necessary arrangements to operate PAYE correctly.

-Academic Visitors are invited to contact our Student Accommodation Centre, at the University for advice on obtaining accommodation.
-Further details are available at http://www.lboro.ac.uk/services/campus-living/accommodation/shortstayvisitors/
+Academic Visitors are invited to review the Student Accommodation Centre, at the University for advice on obtaining accommodation.